alexclassroom/search-and-replace/readme.txt

 5. Result screen after search or search and replace

 == Changelog ==
-= 3.2.3 (2024-08-22) =
+= 3.2.3 (2024-08-26) =
-* Fixed a vulnerability when deserializing objects from the database
+* Fix a vulnerability when deserializing objects from the database
+* Fix deprecation logs about optional parameters declared before required parameters

 = 3.2.2 (2024-05-16) =
 * Now owned by WP Media